-The Forest Preserve District of DuPage County’s ethics ordinance directs the political activities and the solicitation and acceptance of gifts of commissioners and employees.
+The Forest Preserve District of DuPage County’s Ethics Ordinance (PDF) directs the political activities and the solicitation and acceptance of gifts of commissioners and employees.
 It prohibits commissioners and employees from participating in several activities, including the following:

 How to File a Complaint

-If you believe you have evidence of a violation of the ethics ordinance, file a complaint in one of three ways:
+If you believe you have evidence of a violation of the Ethics Ordinance (PDF), file a complaint in one of two ways:

-Complete the Ethics Complaint Form, have it notarized and send via certified U.S. mail to:
+- Complete the Ethics Complaint Form (PDF), have it notarized, and send it via certified U.S. mail to:

-Once your complaint is received, a confirming email and/or letter via U.S. certified mail with return receipt will be sent within three business days.
-The email and/or letter will detail how the investigation will proceed.
+Once your complaint is received, a confirming email or letter via U.S. certified mail with return receipt will be sent within three business days.
+The email or letter will detail how the investigation will proceed.

-If you submit a complaint, Illinois law and the Forest Preserve District of DuPage County’s ethics ordinance protect you from retaliation.
+- If you submit a complaint, Illinois law and the Forest Preserve District of DuPage County’s Ethics Ordinance (PDF) protect you from retaliation.

-You should immediately contact the Ethics Commission if any adverse actions occur because you submitted a complaint.
+- You should immediately contact a member of the Ethics Commission at one of the email addresses above if any adverse actions occur because you submitted a complaint.

 The Ethics Commission may include your name with information it provides another agency, such as a law enforcement department that’s investigating a suspected crime, but it will not list you as the person who filed the complaint unless you approve it or the law requires it.